How To Write Articles For SEO content For Beginners

-Obviously this will differ a little from site to site – for instance, on this site I write at a higher level than I might write on, say, a pet website, because I know business owners and writers will apply a keener intellect to what they read than someone who just wants to find out how to get rid of fleas from their pet dog or cat.
+Obviously this will differ a little from site to site – for instance, on this site I write at a higher level than I might write on, say, a pet website.
+This is because I know business owners and writers will apply a keener intellect to what they read than someone who just wants to find out how to get rid of fleas from their pet dog or cat.

 Keyword density is as aspect of SEO article writing that most newcomers to the field get wrong.
 They overuse keywords, which causes the search engines to identify them as spammers.
 Don’t fall into this trap as it will kill your page rankings and you will not get traffic to your website.